1979 at a glance:

 For some reason, my true recollections of 1979 seem to be of the fall and winter.
 Perhaps it was then that I was the most settled and happy.
-The summer as I recall was very hot, and I was doing a ton of bicycling at the time.
-I was as lean as Turkey Ham.
-I was in fact, as skinny as a rail.
-At 6' 3" and weighing in at 164 lbs, I was in the heavyweight class at martial arts competitions, but I didn't come close to most of the heavyweight guys in the divisions who were often in excess of 200 lbs.
+In the photo at the right, I'd just finished petting and playing with a fully grown mountain lion that lived at the house behind me in a huge cage.
+There were about 3 of them in there.
+Their front legs are incredibly strong; when they swat at you, you know you've been hit.
+The summer as I recall was very hot.
+I was as lean as Turkey Ham, and skinny as a rail.
+At 6' 3" I weighed in at 164 lbs.
+I was in the heavyweight class at martial arts competitions, but I didn't come close to most of the heavyweight guys in the divisions who were often in excess of 200 lbs.

 I do remember highlights such as syndicated reruns of Saturday Night Live with host Gary Busey's insanely hilarious impressions of Billy Carter, and Mansonite Lynette "Squeaky" Fromme taking aim at President Ford.
-World events turned to the serious during the Iran hostage crisis, 444 days of terror and the Ayatollah Khomeni was completely unacceptable.
+World events turned to the serious during the Iran hostage crisis, 444 days of terror and the actions of the Ayatollah Khomeni were completely unacceptable.
 Meanwhile, many rock heroes took the stage for the live "No Nukes" album calling the issue of nuclear energy into serious question.
 Gas shortages happened with frequency, and rationing took over.
-The Kinks' 1979 song "A Gallon of Gas" is based on the world pandemic.
+The Kinks' 1979 song "A Gallon of Gas" is based on the rationing.